laere/Weather/README.md

 Style the page better.

-**Add metric units along with the imperial units.
+Add metric units along with the imperial units.

+Tweet the weather, because everyone loves tweeting.